m1sn1k/m1sn1k.github.io/blog/Steal-project-source-code-in-60-seconds/index.md

 Now can login as admin - dexter : secret_pass and can see all repos with credentials and keys.

-So now see how can steal project Source code in 60 seconds because I think If you repeat all commands from this note then spend no more than 60 second.
+So now see how can steal project Source code in 60 seconds because I think If you repeat all commands from this note then spend no more than 60 seconds.